BlogFrameworkContact Us

 In our context, it could mean locked patient files, or sensitive medical data leaked; a serious threat to care continuity and patient privacy.

-Remember, legitimate institutions (like banks or government offices) won't email you asking for passwords or personal info.
-If an email feels off; maybe the language is odd or the link address doesn't match, report it to your IT or security team immediately.
+Remember, legitimate institutions (like banks or government offices) will not email you asking for passwords or personal info.
+If an email feels off; maybe the language is odd or the link address does not match, report it to your IT or security team immediately.
 By staying alert and double-checking anything strange, you act as a "human firewall."

 Healthcare experts stress that a strong culture of cyber-awareness (where staff are trained to spot scams and encouraged to speak up) is one of the best defences from cyber attacks.
 In the end, quick action and cautious habits can protect patient data and keep hospital systems safe.